-Texas A&M AgriLife Extension Service (AgriLife): AgriLife currently has eight personnel working at the Pampa Animal Supply point, three personnel at the Borger Animal Supply Point, three personnel supporting the Canadian Animal Supply point, and one liaison at the Incident Support Team (IST).
+Texas A&M AgriLife Extension Service (AgriLife): AgriLife currently has eight personnel working at the Pampa Animal Supply point, five personnel at the Borger Animal Supply Point, three personnel supporting the Canadian Animal Supply point, two personnel at the Miami satellite distribution site, and one liaison at the Incident Support Team (IST).
 AgriLife is working with TAHC to identify potential haulers to get hay from supply points to ranchers that lost equipment in the fire.
-AgriLife agents continue assisting TAMFS and seven County Extension Agents to complete damage assessments.
 AgriLife is coordinating with Texas Search and Rescue (TEXSAR) to distribute resources to all three animal supply points.
 A total of 39 requests for AgriLife assistance have been received and were forwarded to AgriLife field representatives to contact the affected landowners.

 A State of Texas Assistance Request (STAR) was submitted on behalf of the Gray County Judge by the AgriLife SOC Liaison Officer (LNO).
-The request was for Disaster, Assessment and Recovery (DAR) Agents to stand up and staff an Animal Supply Point and Shelter in response to the wildfires in the Texas Panhandle.
-AgriLife agents are operating a shelter and food distribution of 109 round bales, and 80 50lb. feed bags were distributed.
-AgriLife Extension DAR Communications continues to provide the public information and response materials via the news media and social media accounts.
+The request was for Disaster, Assessment, and Recovery (DAR) Agents to stand up and staff an Animal Supply Point and Shelter in response to the wildfires in the Texas Panhandle.
+AgriLife Extension DAR Communications continues to provide the public with information and response materials via the news media and social media accounts.

 AgriLife developed a DAR publication Returning Home After a Wildfire hosted on the www.texashelp.tamu.edu website.
 A press release was made on Recognizing Mental Health Challenges and Symptoms following Wildfires.